Becker Muscular Dystrophy

 Becker MD symptoms can range from mild to almost as severe as the symptoms of Duchenne MD.

 A child with Becker MD may start to walk later than most kids do.
-But the disease rarely causes health problems until a child has muscle weakness in the hips and pelvis.
-This usually happens when kids are 10–13 years old.
+But the disease rarely causes health problems until muscle weakness develops in the hips and pelvis when the child is in their teens.
 Walking problems are usually noticed around age 15–16.

 A child with Becker MD may:

 - not be able to walk quickly, run smoothly, or maintain a running pace

 - have calf muscles that look bigger than normal, even though they're weaker

 Becker MD affects the muscles of the hips, pelvis, thighs, and shoulders, as well as the heart.
 Changes in the heart muscle may happen faster than in other muscles.
 Children who first show symptoms of Becker MD at younger ages are more likely to have heart problems than kids whose symptoms start later.

 Becker MD is progressive, meaning problems get worse with age.
 Symptoms get worse slowly compared with Duchenne MD.
 Breathing muscles tend to stay strong enough that a ventilator or other mechanical breathing help isn't needed.

 What Causes Becker Muscular Dystrophy?